 The therapeutic potential of hepatocyte growth factor to sensitize ovarian cancer cells to cisplatin and paclitaxel in vivo

-Bardella, Chiara Dettori, Daniela Olivero, Martina Coltella, Nadia Mazzone, Massimiliano Di Renzo, Maria Flavia # ×
+Bardella, Chiara Dettori, Daniela Olivero, Martina Coltella, Nadia Mazzone, Max Di Renzo, Maria Flavia # ×

 Clinical Cancer Research vol:13 issue:7 pages:2191-8